 Comprehensive Conservation Planning

-The purpose of a comprehensive conservation plan (CCP) is to specify a management direction for the refuge for the next 15 years.
-The goals, objectives, and strategies for improving refuge conditions—including the types of habitat we will provide, partnership opportunities, and management actions needed to achieve desired conditions – are described in the CCP.
+The purpose of a Comprehensive Conservation Plan (CCP) is to specify a management direction for the refuge for the next 15 years.
+The goals, objectives, and strategies for improving refuge conditions—including the types of habitat we will provide, visitor services and partnership opportunities, and management actions needed to achieve desired conditions – are described in the CCP.

 Planning for the Future

 The National Wildlife Refuge System Improvement Act of 1997 (PL 105-57) requires Comprehensive Conservation Plans (CCPs) for each national wildlife refuge.
 CCPs are 15-year plans designed to provide strategic management direction that best achieves the refuge's purposes; attains the vision and goals developed for the refuge; contributes to the National Wildlife Refuge System mission; addresses key challenges, issues, and relevant mandates; and is consistent with sound principles of fish and wildlife management.
 To learn more about CCPs and the CCP process in general, please visit the northeast planning website.